mendix/docs/howto40/create-an-association.md

 ---
 ## Description

 This section describes how to create an association between two entities.
-The related reference guide article can be found [here](https://world.mendix.com/pages/releaseview.action?pageId=9208493).

 ## Instructions